-d) the adequacy of the instructions given by the company to its subsidiaries in terms of insider information.
+e) the adequacy of the instructions given by the company to its subsidiaries in terms of insider information.
 The functioning of the corporate bodies is governed, in addition to the laws in force on the matter and the By-Laws, by the Code and, as regards the Board of Directors, by the relevant regulation (Section 4.4).

-Since 2020 (regarding the 2019 business year), the Company has published, pursuant to Legislative Decree 254/2016, a consolidated non-financial declaration ("NFD") as an integral part of the Directors' Report in the Annual Financial Report.
+Since 2018 (regarding the 2017 business year), the Company has published, pursuant to Legislative Decree 254/2016, a consolidated non-financial declaration ("NFD").

-In preparing the NFD, the Company has used as reference framework the "Sustainability Reporting Standards" published in October 2016 by the Global Reporting Initiative ("GRI") and subsequent updates, using the "GRI-Referenced" approach.
+In preparing the NFD, the Company adopts as reference framework the "Global Reporting Initiative Sustainability Reporting Standards" published in 2016 by the Global Reporting Initiative ("GRI") updated at the of 2021, according to the option "with reference to the GRI".

-During the course of 2021, the Company also published the first Sustainability Report for the 2020 business year, also in order to show the data and information contained in the NFD in a different and more immediate representation so as to enable the stakeholders to benefit more from it.
+In 2021, the Company also published the first Sustainability Report for the 2020 business year, also in order to show the data and information contained in the NFD in a different and more immediate representation so as to enable the stakeholders to benefit more from it.